smastrom/vue-use-active-scroll/README.md

 The [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is a great API.
 But it may not be the one-size-fits-all solution to highlight menu/sidebar links.

-You may noticed that's tricky to customize behavior according to different interactions.

-For example, you want to immediately highlight targets when scroll is originated from click/navigation but not when it is originated from wheel/touch.
-You also want to highlight any clicked link even if it will never intersect.
+When smooth-scrolling, you may want to immediately highlight targets when scroll is originated from click/navigation but not when it is originated from wheel/touch.
+You may also want to highlight any clicked link even if it will never intersect.

 **Vue Use Active Scroll** implements a custom scroll observer which automatically adapts to any type of scroll behaviors and interactions and always returns the "correct" active target.